alvaro-minzala/VegieMato/README.md

 A Delivery App for Indian Vegetable Vendors. **WARNING** - This app only works on devices running iOS or iPadOS 13 and above, and MacOS 10.15 and above! for the existing apps
 ## How to Install on iOS or iPadOS Devices
 This app is currently not on the app store, so you will require Xcode to install it to your device.
-Xcode is only available on MacOS, but you do not require a Mac Computer.
-You can also use a Virtual Machine as long as you can install Xcode on it.<br>
+Xcode is only available on MacOS, so if you want it buy a second-hand or refurbished Mac and do not hackintosh, it's illegal.
 After installing Xcode, follow thses steps:

 1. Connect your iDevice to your computer using a USB cable.